HackYourFuture/JavaScript3/README.md

 > Please help us improve and share your feedback!
 If you find better tutorials
 > or links, please share them by [opening a pull request](https://github.com/HackYourFuture/JavaScript3/pulls).

-# Module #4 - JavaScript 3: Advanced JavaScript and working with APIs (Frontend)
+# Module #4 - JavaScript 3: Object-Oriented Programming and working with APIs (Frontend)

 ![JavaScript3](./assets/javascript3.png)

+Welcome to JavaScript3!
+In this module you'll be learning about one of the core things of what makes a web developer: working with APIs!

 ## Learning goals